-I am a researcher at RAND, where I work on strategy and defense analysis.
+I am a researcher at RAND, where I work on strategy, defense analysis, and emerging technology.

 Before coming to RAND, I earned a PhD in political science from MIT, where I was a member of the Security Studies Program.
 My dissertation looked at how countries manage their economic relationships with their security competitors.